Strategic Planning: Three Horizons

 About Three Horizons

 ‘Three Horizons’ is a tool for building a long term vision for a system and the steps required to get there.
-It supports understanding of how different pieces of work can support long term change.
+It shows how different pieces of work can help make long-term changes.

 The Three Horizons model describes three distinct focal points of activity.
-They all have their own benefits but it is important to understand how they link together and can become ‘greater than the sum of their parts’.
+They all have their own benefits but it's important to see how they fit together to become ‘greater than the sum of their parts’.

-This tool can help analyse and critique current ways of working, including ongoing improvement.
-It can support transitioning from one approach to another, opening and closing different paths.
+This tool can help you look at and improve the current ways of working with ongoing improvement.
+It can also help you change from one way of working to another, opening and closing different paths.

-One challenge in making change is understanding whether something is significantly changing a way of working, or simply iterating the same way of working.
-The Three Horizons tool can help you think about what changes are required to see a significant shift away from things that are not working, and towards a more integrated model of care.
+One challenge in making changes is knowing if something is really changing how things are done or just making small tweaks.
+The Three Horizons tool can help you think about what changes are required.
+It shows you how to shift away from things that are not working.
+It also helps you move towards a more integrated model of care.

 This will enable better alignment of workstreams and a more planned approach to system-wide change.
 Through this approach you can:

-HIS has created a resource to help people understand how the Three Horizons can support change, including a description of the Three Horizons as a concept and how you might develop a workshop to explore your horizons.
-[LINK]
+HIS has created a resource to help people understand how the Three Horizons can support change.
+It includes a description of the Three Horizons and how you might develop a workshop to explore your horizons.

 Supporting protocol – how you might use this tool: